mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions - Business Facilities.md

 - ***Order: Craft.*** You can craft of divine/druidic magic items (per [[Crafting]]).
 - ***Order: Craft.*** (Requires level 9): You hirelings can make common/uncommon divine/druidic items.
 - **Boon.** You hold a **Healing Word** charm (1 use, lasts 7 days).
 Recharges when you spend a Bastion Turn in your Sanctum/Sanctuary complex.
+- ***Upgrade.*** This facility starts with 2 hirelings.
+You can pay 2'000GP to upgrade it, increasing the hireling capacity to 4.
+This also grants you another use of Healing Word (2 instead of 1).

 ### Smithy
 _Function: Craft + Financial_